oxinabox/DataDeps.jl/docs/src/z30-for-contributors.md

 You can also encapsulate an `DataDep` as one of the elements of your new type.

 If you do this you might like to contribute the type back up to this repository, so others can use it also.
-Particularly, if it is something that generalises beyond your specific usecase.
+Particularly, if it is something that generalises beyond your specific use case.